hjfitz/hjfitz.github.io/src/pages/articles/2019-12-06---Unplugged/index.md

 tags:
   - "Productivity"
   - "Lifestyle"
-description: "I went offline, unplugged, ghosted.
-It was a bad experience and I'd recommend it for all!"
+description: "I went offline.
+Unplugged.
+Ghosted.
+It was a terrible experience and I'd totally do it again."
 ---

 ## Why I Quit